carpentries/github-skills/index.md

 site: sandpaper::sandpaper_site
 ---

-This skill-up teaches some of GitHub's features and the skills to use them for more effective (lesson) repository maintenance.
+This skill-up teaches some of GitHub's features and the skills for more effective (lesson) repository maintenance.
 It is designed primarily as a resource for skill-up leaders, but may also be useful for self-directed learning.
 The skill-up is taught with example lesson repositories in GitHub but the principles and skills covered are transferable to other repository hosting systems such as GitLab.

-We recommend that skill-up leaders use [the Instructor View](./instructor/index.html) when visiting the site.
+We recommend that skill-up leaders use [the Instructor View](./instructor/index.html) of this lesson.

 ## Target Audience
 This skill-up is aimed at Carpentries community members who want to use GitHub’s features to manage their lesson project more effectively.

 It is suitable for people who:

-* Are familiar with the folders and files of a Carpentries lesson repository.
-* Know how to use GitHub’s web interface to edit the source files of a lesson.
+* Know how to use GitHub’s web interface to edit the source files of a repository.
 * Can open and merge pull requests to make changes to the project.

+Familiar with the folders and files of a Carpentries lesson repository will be beneficial but is not essential.

 By following the session, participants will learn to